How To Use Clubhouse To Grow Your Business

 If you’ve reached out to your network and still haven’t had any luck, you can always join the waitlist – but be warned; this takes some time and is a relatively slow process.
 However, once you’re in, you’re eligible, like everyone else, to send invites to your friends.

-Where’s the android version of Clubhouse?
+Where’s the Android version of Clubhouse?

 The good news is that it’s in the works; above all, CEO Paul Davidson and his developers have purposely decided to scale up the app slowly.
 Because there are far more Android users than iPhone users globally- you can see why they didn’t want to risk their servers when Mark Zuckerberg or Drake enters a room!